vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

   - name: SAPProdOrderConfQueueing.pbfx
     url: /assets/2025-09-24/SAPProdOrderConfQueueing.pbfx
 ---
-In the part of our [Hub Flows series](/category/hubflows), we'll discuss another common design pattern: A message queue that sends messages asynchronously.
-Before continuing, make sure you understand the [basics of Hub Flows](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html) first.
+In this part of our [Hub Flows series](/category/hubflows), we'll look at another common design pattern: A message queue that sends messages asynchronously.
+Before continuing, make sure you understand the [basics of Hub Flows](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html).

 ## What is a message queue?